Our response to The Icon decision

 - The proposal would fail to provide the necessary mitigation required to deal with the impact that the proposed development would have on the demand on the infrastructure required to support the proposed development.

-- Under national planning rules, an applicant can seek to appeal the refusal of the permission by asking for a Hearing or Inquiry, to be conducted by a government-appointed Planning Inspector, employed by the Planning Inspectorate.
+- Under national planning rules, an applicant can seek to appeal the refusal of the permission by asking for a Hearing, Inquiry or written representations, to be conducted by a government-appointed Planning Inspector, employed by the Planning Inspectorate.

-- The Inspector issued his decision on 20 August, granting permission for the development.
+- The Inspector issued his decision on 20 August 2021, granting permission for the development subject to conditions.